 There are many ways for a hotel to be green.
 Although it’s hard to implement every green idea, the more eco-friendly features a hotel has, the greener it becomes.
 Below are some green living characteristics that you might find in eco-friendly hotels.

 - low flow shower heads.

-- aerators on bathroom sinks to reduce water usage.
+- aerators on bathroom sinks to reduce energy and water usage.

 - water recycling using the grey water that comes from kitchens, bathrooms and laundry rooms.

 - LED light bulbs for all the lighting fixtures in hotel because they last longer, are durable and energy efficient.